isolatedinformation/CliffordQASM/README.md

 # CliffordT conversion of OpenQASM 3.0 Circuits
-Developed as a part of the submission to the QOSF March Cohort application install package using `pip install -e .`
+Developed as a part of the submission to the QOSF March Cohort application.
+Install package using `pip install -e .` after cloning the repo locally
 ### TODO:
 - [] Figure out setup tools
 -